dagster-io/dagster/docs/docs-beta/docs/guides/deployment/docker.md

 description: A guide to deploying Dagster with Docker Compose.
 ---

 This guide provides instructions for deploying Dagster using Docker Compose.
 This is useful when you want to, for example, deploy Dagster on an AWS EC2 host.
-A typical Dagster Docker deployment includes a several long-running containers: one for the web server, one for the daemon, and one for each code location.
+A typical Dagster Docker deployment includes a several long-running containers: one for the webserver, one for the daemon, and one for each code location.
 It also typically executes each run in its own container.

 ## What you'll learn

 - The different Docker containers that run as part of a Dagster Docker deployment
 - How to define Docker images for each of these containers
-- How to write a docker-compose file that stands up these containers
+- How to write a Docker Compose file that stands up these containers

 <details>
   <summary>Prerequisites</summary>